AnyaReese/ADS-Projects/proj3/report.md

 bool solution = false;
 ```

-### 2.2 Funtion1: Create the garden Graph
+### 2.2 Function1: Create the garden Graph

-This part is simple, we just need to initialize the garden and store the information of the connectors.
+This part is simple, we just need to initialize the garden and store the information of the connectors.</br>
 We also need to calculate the total degree of all connectors and check whether the total degree is even.

 If the total degree is **odd**, then there is **no solution**.

 ```cpp